Making a VM preemptible

 When a VM is created, it is assigned an IP address and hostname (FQDN).
 This data can be used for SSH access.

-To change the type of a VM, for example, make it preemptible:
+To change the type of a VM, such as making it non-preemptible:

 - In the management console